palantir/bulldozer/README.md

 # bulldozer

-`bulldozer` is a [GitHub App](https://developer.github.com/apps/) that auto-merges PRs when all status checks are green and the PR is reviewed
+bulldozer is a [GitHub App](https://developer.github.com/apps/) that auto-merges PRs when all status checks are green and the PR is reviewed.

 ## Configuration

 By default, the behavior of the bot is configured by a `.bulldozer.yml` file at the root of the repository.
 The file name and location are configurable when running your own instance of the server.

-- If the file does not exist, `bulldozer` will attempt to read from the configuration_v0_path, which is configurable, though the default is `.bulldozer.yml` If `bulldozer` cannot find either configuration file, it will take no action.
-This means it is safe to enable `bulldozer` on all repositories in an organization.
+The `.bulldozer.yml` file is read from most recent commit on the target branch of each pull request.
+If bulldozer cannot find a configuration file, it will take no action.
+This means it is safe to enable the bulldozer Github App on all repositories in an organization.

-- The `.bulldozer.yml` file is read from most recent commit on the target branch of each pull request.

 ## Behaviour

-When `bulldozer` is enabled on a repo, it will merge all PRs as the `bulldozer[bot]` committer.
+When bulldozer is enabled on a repo, it will merge all PRs as the `bulldozer[bot]` committer.
 Behaviour is configured by a file in each repository.

 We recommend using the following configuration, which can be copied into your configuration file.